Sage-Bionetworks/nfhackathon2020/README.md

 * have registered for a [Synapse account](https://www.synapse.org/#!RegisterAccount:0)
 * have followed the [How to Participate and Getting the Data!](https://www.synapse.org/#!Synapse:syn22336443/wiki/605183) instructions on Synapse.
 * have [installed Docker Community Edition](https://docs.docker.com/v17.12/install/) and that the docker service is running on your machine
 * are running a Unix-based OS, such as Ubuntu or Mac.
 These instructions have not been tested on Windows-based platforms.
-If you are using Google Cloud Platform, please see the [Google Cloud Docker instructions](#google-cloud).

 ### RStudio Docker Image (Local)